A Lifeline for Remote Workers

 Social Work Presents Unpredictable Environments

 Another sector that stands to benefit from such technology is social work.
 These government employees are usually alone, visiting multiple homes every day to check in on cases and investigate reports.
 Their lives are in constant danger in the hostile environments they enter.

 In these situations, their mobile devices become their lifeline, yet making a call to their office or 9-1-1 isn’t always possible in an urgent situation.
-Technology now exists where social workers can use a mobile app that not only tracks their location, but includes a tether that is inserted to the audio jack of their smartphone that when disconnected, immediately calls for help.
+Technology now exists where social workers can use a lone worker safety app that not only tracks their location, but includes a tether that is inserted to the audio jack of their smartphone that when disconnected, immediately calls for help.
 The GPS location services that are enabled on their smartphone directs emergency responders to their exact location.
 The best part is that you never have to unlock, search for the app, or push a button to call for law enforcement.
 You simply pull the tether from your smartphone and police will be on their way.